blockchain-hq/favorites/README.md

 The Favorites program is a Solana smart contract built with the Anchor framework that allows users to store and manage their personal preferences on-chain.
 Each user gets their own unique data account derived from their public key using Program Derived Addresses (PDAs).

+**📍 Deployed Program ID (Devnet)**: `CeHmxb8uBgxJfYMM1uyo6XxBXszDreP9VZsB5mpUbyvE`

+You can interact with this deployed program directly or deploy your own version.

 ### Key Features:

 - **User-specific Storage**: Each user has their own favorites account at a deterministic address